-And, so, again, the Mormons looked at this provision given to them by their city charter as something that brought them safety.
-Their neighbors, who took pity on the Mormons when they first showed up, and allowed the city of Nauvoo to have that provision, now look on it with fear and anger.
+And, so, again, the Latter-day Saints looked at this provision given to them by their city charter as something that brought them safety.
+Their neighbors, who took pity on them when they first showed up, and allowed the city of Nauvoo to have that provision, now look on it with fear and anger.

-They look on the Nauvoo city charter as something evil, that the Mormons had written so that they could easily attack other people.
+They look on the Nauvoo city charter as something evil, that the Latter-day Saints had written so that they could easily attack other people.

 So, William Law, with the Nauvoo Expositor, is hoping that by taking away the Nauvoo City Charter, you take away Joseph Smith’s role as mayor, you take away his city council, you take away his role as Lieutenant-General of the Nauvoo Legion.
 You take away the City Council’s ability to get anyone out of being arrested.
 You take away the Nauvoo Legion itself.
 Its state-issued weapons.
 It’s ability to act as a police force.